 TEFL, TESL, TESOL, CELTA and DELTA, what’s the difference!?
-You’ll be met with these TEFL acronyms and more if you’re looking at getting into TEFL and teaching English, so it is useful to know what they mean and the differences between them.
+You’ll be met with these TEFL acronyms and more if you’re looking at getting into TEFL and teaching English, so it is useful to know what they mean and understand the differences between them.

-For starters they are all names of courses that you can take to get into the world of English language teaching, so let’s take a look at what each ones means:
+For starters they are all names of courses that you can take to get into the world of English language teaching.
+So, let’s take a look at what each ones means:

 - TEFL: Teaching English as a Foreign Language